Jeziorki Północne: Overview

 The Krosno Pond in Jeziorki Północne.

 Jeziorki Północne is a low-rise residential area with detached and semi-detached houses, with the additional presence of farmland.
 It includes the neighbourhoods of Jeziorki Polskie, Ludwinów, and Nowe Jeziorki.

 The area includes the Warszawa Dawidy at Baletowa Street, operated by the Polish State Railways, and are part of the railway line no. 8, between stations Warszawa Zachodnia and Kraków Główny.
-The neighbourhood also has the Presbyterian Warsaw Korean Church at 63D Farbiarska Street, as well as the Pyry Cemetery, operated by the Saint Apostles Peter and Paul Church in the nearby Pyry.
+The neighbourhood also has the Presbyterian Warsaw Korean Church at 63D Farbiarska Street, as well as the Pyry Cemetery, operated by the Sts.
+Apostles Peter and Paul Church in the nearby Pyry.

 Jeziorki Północne also has several ponds, including Kądziołeczka, Krosno, Łużek, and Szyja, as well as two artificial waterways Grabów Canal, and Jeziorki Ditch.

 Boundaries

 Jeziorki Północne is a City Information System area, located in the south-western portion of the Ursynów district.
-Its boundaries are approximately determined by the Warsaw Metro railway branch line, Czempińska Street, and Karnawał Street,to the north; Wędrowców Street, and Farbiarska Street to the east; Baletowa Street to the south; and the boundaries of the Ursynów district to the west.
+Its boundaries are approximately determined by the Warsaw Metro railway branch line, Czempińska Street, and Karnawał Street, to the north; Wędrowców Street, and Farbiarska Street to the east; Baletowa Street to the south; and the boundaries of the Ursynów district to the west.
 The neighbourhood borders Grabów to the north, Pyry to the east, Dąbrówka to the southeast, Jeziorki Południowe to the south, and the municipality of Raszyn in Pruszków County.